xsolla/pay-station-sdk/README.md

     <title>Document</title>
     <!--
         Link the SDK bundle.
-        NOTE: In this example, we use a local build just for convenience purposes.
+        NOTE: In this example, we use a local build for convenience.
         -->
     <script src="./dist/main.js"></script>
   </head>